tholuce/creaject-templates/README.md

 5. initial python cli app
 6. initial .net core ali app
 7. reactjs and wordpress
+8. d3js and react.
+9. d3js and vanillajs.
+10. expressjs and typescript and fe.
+11. fastify and typescript and fe.
+12. python module.
+  a. project_files
+  b. create virtualenv
+13.

 ## Templates:
 1. Vanilla javascript with vite.